Barton–Lexa School District

 Barton–Lexa School District is a public school district based in Phillips County, Arkansas.
 The school district supports early childhood, elementary and secondary education in prekindergarten through grade 12 for more than 800 students and employs more than 100 faculty and staff for its two schools.

-The school district encompasses 151.95 mi2 of land and serves the all or portions of the communities of Barton, Lexa, Helena-West Helena, Lake View, and Poplar Grove.
+The school district encompasses 151.95 mi2 of land, and serves all of Barton, as well as the municipalities of Lexa and Lake View, and the census-designated place of Oneida.

 On July 1, 2004, the Lake View School District was consolidated into the Barton–Lexa School District.